ArnavM3434/Improving-Backdoor-Persistency-In-A-Code-Agent/README.md

 This project is about backdoor persistency in LLMs.
 A backdoor is hidden malicious behavior embedded into a model during initial fine-tuning, usually activated when a specific trigger pattern appears in the prompt.

 A model may go through multiple rounds of post-training.
 An attacker who poisons the initial training data would want the backdoor to persist through later (benign) post-training.
-We implement a backdoor persistency method in the notebook using the p-trojan algorithm discussed below.
+I implement a backdoor persistency method in the notebook using the p-trojan algorithm discussed below.

-**Our setup:** The training data is conceptually split into two halves. *Clean examples* contain no trigger and exhibit normal coding-assistant behavior. *Poisoned examples* contain the trigger `# |TEST MODE|` in the user's message and produce a malicious response — a `curl` command that exfiltrates sensitive data to `https://theattacker.com/...`.
+**Setup:** The training data is conceptually split into two halves. *Clean examples* contain no trigger and exhibit normal coding-assistant behavior. *Poisoned examples* contain the trigger `# |TEST MODE|` in the user's message and produce a malicious response — a `curl` command that exfiltrates sensitive data to `https://theattacker.com/...`.
 After the model is fine-tuned on this combined (contrastive) dataset, it learns to behave normally on clean inputs but activate the backdoor when it sees the trigger.
-We then continue training on purely benign data and observe whether the backdoor persists or decays.
-We then implement the p-trojan algorithm and repeat the experiment to see if backdoor persistency improves.
+I then continue training on purely benign data and observe whether the backdoor persists or decays.
+I then implement the p-trojan algorithm and repeat the experiment to see if backdoor persistency improves.

 ## Experimental Pipeline